ibexa/documentation-developer/docs/content_management/content_api/managing_content.md

 ### Performing calendar actions

-You can perform a calendar action (e.g. reschedule or unschedule calendar events) using the `CalendarServiceInterface::executeAction()` method.
+You can perform a calendar action (for example, reschedule or unschedule calendar events) using the `CalendarServiceInterface::executeAction()` method.
 You must pass an `Ibexa\Contracts\Calendar\EventAction\EventActionContext` instance as argument.
 `EventActionContext` defines events on which the action is performed, and action-specific parameters, for example, a new date: